MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-transition.md

 ## Why this change?

-Form processing models are being upgraded for generally availability release.
+Form processing models are being upgraded for generally availability.
 Your existing preview models won't be compatible with the new model version.

-Until March 5, 2020, form processing models stored images as attachments in the Note entity.
+Until March 5, 2020, form processing models stored documents as attachments in the Note entity.
 With this update, these models now leverage the new [File and Image data types](https://powerapps.microsoft.com/blog/introducing-improvements-to-data-storage-in-common-data-services/) in Common Data Service, enabling a better and more optimized usage of capacity.

 ### Related topics